zachbornheimer/zedram/README.md

 Note, if you cannot access the Zedram::Grammar or Zedram::Parser modules, make sure to include . in your path.
-You may have to run `perl6 -I . compiler.pl` to test the program as opposed to `perl6 compiler.pl`
+You may have to run `perl6 -I . compiler.pl6` to test the program as opposed to `perl6 compiler.pl6`

 Current To-Do
 =============